 "Deep Dives" on the left side of the community homepage.
-All writing & Deep Dives - Packback will give you grammar, formatting, and research feedback.
+All writing & amp; research should be done in Deep Dives - Packback will give you grammar, formatting, and research feedback.

 Packback will also support citations for you.

 Deep Dives will autosave your work as you type (like google docs).
 You can close out and come back as much as you'd like between the assignment start and due dates.
 However, do not click "submit" until you're 100% complete with the entire assignment.
 Once you click "submit," you can no longer edit your assignment.